-I’ve been working with social media agencies since 2019.
-So I’ve come across all the different types of social media clients.
+I’ve been working with high-level clients and marketing agencies since 2019.
+So I’ve come across all the different types of writing clients.
 Some a nice and easy to work with, while others can be quite demanding and difficult to please.
 Among the latter almost always are what we call the High-Level Social Media Clients.

 What is a High-Level Social Media Client?